Are the cities of South Africa water scarce?

 Economic water scarcity

 Another factor that should come into the equation is the cost.
-For many it is available but they just cannot afford to pay for it; the high price has made their available water scarce.
+For many it is accessible but they just cannot afford to pay for it; the high price has made their available water scarce.

 The knock-on effect it that the price of fruit and vegetables has risen substantially; hunger and malnutrition too.
 Permanent stunting of small children affects over one quarter of the population.